-Then in 1858 Charles Darwin received a letter from Alfred Russell Wallace.
+Then in 1858 Charles Darwin received a letter from Alfred Russel Wallace.
 It turned out that Wallace had independently devised a theory of evolution by natural selection.

 Therefore Wallace's work and Darwin's theory were both presented to a scientific society called the Linnaean Society on 1 July 1858.
 The two men's work was also published in the society's journal.

 Darwin was now galvanized into publishing his theory.
 So his monumental work The Origin of Species was published on 24 November 1859.
 It proved to be a bestseller.
 However Darwin's book also caused some controversy.